|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA August 14, 1942

-On March 5, 1942 at a ceremony at Boeing Field, this B-17 was delivered to the U. S. Army on behalf of Major General F. L. Martin in a ceremony attended by Seattle mayor Earl Millikin P. G. Johnson, Mrs Edward C. Teats and others.
-Afterwards, ferried overseas via Hawaii to Australia.
+On March 5, 1942 at a ceremony at Boeing Field delivered to the U. S. Army on behalf of Major General F. L. Martin in a ceremony attended by Seattle mayor Earl Millikin P. G. Johnson, Mrs Edward C. Teats and others.
+Afterwards, ferried overseas via Hickam Field then across the Pacific Ocean to Australia.

 This B-17's first combat mission was flown on August 9, 1942 took off from 7 Mile Drome near Port Moresby piloted by Lt.
 Morris Friedman on a reconnaissance mission over Rabaul and Kavieng.
 The mission lasted 8 hours and 40 minutes.